Cabaret Theatre Constitution

 Section 2: Rules and Regulations

-Clause A; Membership shall be open to all Rutgers University undergraduate students and must comply with federal laws prohibiting discrimination on the basis of race, religion, color, national origin, ancestry, age, sex, sexual orientation, gender identity and expression, disability, atypical hereditary cellular or blood trait, marital status, civil union status, domestic partnership status, military service, and veteran status, and any other category protected by law.
+Clause A; Membership shall be open to all Rutgers University undergraduate students.
+Graduate student participation will be determined on a case by case basis through the Executive Board, General Board, and Organization Advisor.
+All active members must comply with federal laws prohibiting discrimination on the basis of race, religion, color, national origin, ancestry, age, sex, sexual orientation, gender identity and expression, disability, atypical hereditary cellular or blood trait, marital status, civil union status, domestic partnership status, military service, and veteran status, and any other category protected by law.

 Article VII.
 Elections

 Section 1: Nominations

 Clause A: There will be nominations for the five Executive Board positions facilitated through email.

 Clause B: Any member may self-nominate or be nominated by another member.

 The nomination must be seconded and accepted by the candidate.

 Section 2: Any Rutgers undergraduate student may hold one office on the Executive Board at a time.

 Section 3: If no valid candidates are elected for a particular office, the Executive board shall vote upon an individual to fill the vacancy within three weeks.
 If at that time no candidate can be found for the vacancy, one of the continuing Executive Board members shall serve in the vacancy duty until a valid candidate can be elected by the Executive Board.